Euronext and Italy's CDP confirm talks to bid for Borsa Italiana

 ($1 = 0.8427 euros)

-Reporting by Valentina Za in Milan, Matthieu Protard in Paris and Pamela Barbaglia in London; Editing by James Mackenzie, David Clarke and Alexander Smith
+Reporting by Valentina Za in Milan, Matthieu Protard in Paris and Pamela Barbaglia in London; additional writing by Tom Sims in Frankfurt; Editing by James Mackenzie, David Clarke and Alexander Smith

 Our Standards: The Thomson Reuters Trust Principles.